aroberge/avantpy/docs/source/index.rst

    *People code for different purposes, with different ways of appropriating code. ...
 Not everybody is going to be a professional software developer, and they don’t need to be.*

+And, he also `wrote in a later blog post: <https://computinged.wordpress.com/2019/03/25/task-specific-programming-languages-past-guzdial-is-smarter-than-present-guzdial/>`_ something
+I very much agree with:

+   *If we want people to program, make it easy.
+Remove the barriers.
+That’s what we’re about.* [Note: I am using this quote in a different context than that of the blog post.]

 Given enough time, beginners who have just learned programming and stop using it would likely forget most of the programming syntax they had learned.
-However they likely would understand and remember programming **concepts** better if they are first learning them in their native language.
+However I claim that they likely would understand and remember programming **concepts** better if they are first learning them in their native language.
 This is what AvantPy aims to do for them.

 Contents